 Social engineers want us to feel a certain way.
 They want to create a sense of:

-And they’ll use various social engineering techniques like phishing, pretexting, and baiting to do this.
+And they’ll use various social engineering techniques like phishing, pretexting, and baiting to deceive their intended victim.

 We all want to help those that we care about, and that’s exactly what attackers are hoping for.